|

 What books are available for Mathematica?

-What documentation is available online for Mathematica?
+What documentation is available locally online for Mathematica?

 Relatively little, apart from the help system inside Mathematica.
 You can use it like this: